We came across the recent position of the Canadian Veterinary Medical Association regarding the practice of “debarking” or “devocalization” in French.

 Veterinarian Sharon L. Vanderlip, who has performed this operation for more than 30 years, told the New York Times in 2010: “The dogs recover immediately and they don’t seem to notice the difference.
 I think in some cases devocalization can save a dog from euthanasia.
 If done correctly, they behave the same and don’t seem to have any health issues. »

 The devocalization procedure is totally prohibited, except for medical necessity (cancerous tumor for example) in the 23 countries that have signed and ratified the European convention for the protection of companion animals.
 It is also banned in Great Britain.

 In the United States, many states still allow it.
-The debate is ongoing among the Americans who will certainly ban this barbaric operation soon.
+The debate is ongoing among Americans who will certainly ban this barbaric operation soon.

-Australia permits devocalization in situations where a dog is considered “too distressing to the community” (repeated complaints from neighbours).
+Australia permits devocalization in situations where a dog is considered “too distressing to the community” (repeated complaints from neighbors).
 However, it is specified that the law “does not approve of devocalization as a replacement for appropriate behavioral or educational therapy. »

 The vast majority of other countries in the world have no legislation regarding devocalization, leaving it up to veterinarians to do as they see fit…